 9. Demdike Stare, Voices Of Dust (Modern Love): The closing part of their excellent 2010 trilogy contained possibly its most ecstatic moment in “Hashshashin Chant”, but also some of its darkest, as evidenced by track titles like “Of Decay And Shadows” and “Rain And Shame”.
 Miles Whittaker and Sean Canty’s journey into otherness just keeps getting blacker, stranger, and better.

-15. Emeralds, Does It look Like I’m Here (Editions Mego) Full review
+15. Emeralds, Does It look Like I’m Here (Editions Mego) <

-17. Pan Sonic, Gravitoni (Blast First Petite) Full review
+17. Pan Sonic, Gravitoni (Blast First Petite) <

 Great list!
 This blog is by far the one that most closely intersects with (and influences) my own tastes these days